howtoprogrambirds/TokkieScript/README.md

 - [ ] A proper Readme :P

 ___
-I am learning functional programming with this code, and I'm still learning,
+I am used the rules of functional programming with this exercise, and I'm still learning!
-so if you have any comments on my code.
+So if you have any comments on my code.
 Be free to indicate that!